 Development of clinical skills and competencies through supervised experience is a crucial component of the Program.
-Students begin their clinical training through coursework and participating in practicum team meetings in their first semester; in subsequent semesters students are enrolled in practicum courses and participate in practicum team meetings through their fourth year.
-Practicum is optional for students in good standing who remain beyond the fourth year.
+Students begin their clinical training through coursework and participating in practicum team meetings in their first semester; in subsequent semesters students are enrolled in practicum courses and continue to participate in practicum team meetings through their fourth year.
+Practicum is optional for students in good standing who remain beyond the fourth year; participation in practicum team meetings beyond the fourth year is required for students undergoing clinical training beyond the fourth year and optional for those not undergoing clinical training.
 The clinical courses include:

+Clinical and Ethical Practice

+Intellectual Assessment

-Clinical and Ethical Practice Intellectual Assessment Clinical Assessment: Personality and Individual Differences Empirically Supported Therapies Cognitive Behavioral Therapy Practicum Advanced Practicum
+Clinical Assessment: Personality and Individual Differences

+Empirically Supported Therapies

+Cognitive Behavioral Therapy

+Practicum

+Advanced Practicum

 During each year in the program, students participate in clinical practicum team meetings.
 The objective of these meetings is to supplement classroom and practicum experiences through peer support and engagement.
-Practicum team meetings are designed to increase 1) clinical knowledge through didactic presentations, 2) clinical skills through experiential learning, 3) clinical communication skills through oral and written case presentations, and 4) leadership skills by serving as peer supervisors.
+Practicum team meetings are designed to increase 1) clinical knowledge through didactic presentations, 2) clinical skills through experiential learning, 3) clinical communication skills through oral and written case presentations, 4) prepare students for comprehensive examination, and 4) leadership skills by serving as peer supervisors.

 Students are expected to be active participants in their clinical training experiences through self-reflection of professional competencies including areas of strengths and areas of growth.
-To facilitate this reflection, each student is expected to complete a Practicum Reflection Portfolio beginning in year 1 until internship.
+To facilitate this reflection, each student is expected to complete a Practicum Reflection Portfolio every semester beginning in year 1 until internship.
 Details of these activities are provided in the first practicum team meeting.